 - Came to the U.S. before age 16

 - Continual residence in the U.S. since June 15, 2007, to the present

 - Physical presence in the U.S. on June 15, 2012, and at the time of application

 - No lawful status on June 15, 2012

 - In school, graduated or obtained a high school certificate of completion or GED; or honorable discharge from the U.S. military or Coast Guard

 - No conviction of a felony, significant misdemeanor or three or more other misdemeanors; and not a threat to public safety or national security

 Anyone wondering about DACA eligibility should speak with an immigration lawyer because the actual requirements can be complicated in certain circumstances and interpretation of the law may be unexpected.
 Legal counsel can also assist with the sizeable application and gathering of supporting documentation.
 There is little allowance for review of a denied application, so proper preparation is essential.

-The lawyers of Ozment Law in Nashville, Tennessee, represent clients in DACA matters and other immigration issues.
+The lawyers of Ozment Law, PLC in Nashville, Tennessee, represent clients in DACA matters and other immigration issues.